BoJack Horseman: Casting

 Will Arnett, Amy Sedaris, and Aaron Paul were the first actors to be cast for the show as BoJack Horseman, Princess Carolyn, and Todd Chavez, respectively, landing their roles ahead of the show's pilot presentation, with the remaining cast brought on board after Netflix picked up the show.

 Arnett and Paul also served as executive producers on the show.
 The character of BoJack was not written with any particular actor in mind.
 Bob-Waksberg cast Arnett because he was: "so funny, but there's also a darkness to him...
 I feel like, in his gravelly performance, you feel like he's lived a life.
 And there's a sadness lurking underneath there.
 But again, he's so funny...
 He took our dumbest stuff and spun it into gold."

 Arnett also provided the role of BoJack's father, Butterscotch Horseman, as well as the voice of a younger BoJack in flashback sequences.
 Amy Sedaris signed on to the series as she wanted to work with Arnett.

 Following Netflix's acquisition of the series, Paul F. Tompkins was cast as BoJack's sitcom rival Mr. Peanutbutter.
 When Bob-Waksberg was originally writing Mr. Peanutbutter, he originally imagined him as being a "meat-head" with a deep voice, but the casting of Arnett as BoJack and Paul as Todd caused the casting team to go in a different direction with the character.
 Tompkins brought a "beautiful, lilting quality" to the role, with Bob-Waksberg describing his performance as: "skipping above the line, which as a foil to BoJack is very funny.
 BoJack, even in his voice, is very sunk down and in the muck, whereas Mr. Peanutbutter is playfully skipping above the muck."

 Alison Brie was cast as Diane Nguyen, a ghostwriter hired to write BoJack's memoir and later ends up marrying Mr. Peanutbutter.
 As the show grew in popularity, Brie's casting as a Vietnamese-American character was met with controversy and accusations of white-washing.
 Bob-Waksberg later commented on the controversy, applauding Brie's performance of the character while expressing regret and that he believed the casting had "hurt the show":

-"When I think about casting now, I try to be very race-conscious.
-My casting director, Linda Lamontagne, and I are actively looking for people of color for every new character, and that's made a big difference in how we cast the show.
-I hope that is reflected even to a layperson observing the show.
-I'm very proud of the movement we've made, but we're always going to be somewhat hobbled in our efforts because of our original sin."
+"So that’s why I soured on the term “color-blind,” because I felt like I was being color-blind.
+I was just casting whoever was great and I wasn’t really thinking about their race, and then I was surprised to discover all the people I thought were great were white people."